the Plant

-Originally, the kola nut and its many subspecies are found in almost all countries of West and Central Africa, where the tropical conditions favorable to it prevail.
-Cola nitida (the economically most important subspecies) is native to Ghana, Sierra Leone,Côte d’Ivoire, Nigeria, and Liberia.
-Today, kola is also found on the Asian and American continents and has been cultivated in Angola, Brazil, Chad, Congo, Dem.
-Rep. Congo, Equatorial Guinea, Ethiopia, Gabon, Guinea, India, Jamaica, Kenya, Mali, Mozambique, Senegal, Somalia, Sudan, Tanzania, Togo, Uganda, USA, and Zimbabwe.
+Originally, the cola nut and its many subspecies are found in almost all countries of West and Central Africa, where the favorable tropical conditions for them prevail.
+Cola nitida (the economically most important subspecies) is native to Ghana, Sierra Leone, Ivory Coast, Nigeria, and Liberia.
+Today, cola is also found on the Asian and American continents and has already been cultivated in Angola, Brazil, Chad, Congo, Democratic Republic of Congo, Equatorial Guinea, Ethiopia, Gabon, Guinea, India, Jamaica, Kenya, Mali, Mozambique, Senegal, Somalia, Sudan, Tanzania, Togo, Uganda, USA, and Zimbabwe.

 - Details